jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 The size of the vocabulary can be controled with the `numwords` variable.
-Words are recoded as numbers and the tweets are recoded accordingly maintaining the order of the words in the
+Words are recoded as numbers and the tweets are recoded accordingly maintaining the order of the words in the tweets.
+The tweets are transformed to a matrix with the length of the longest tweet as the number of columns, so shorter tweets are padded with zeros.

 The architecture for this task is composed by: